Nightcycle1/and101-project1-starter/README.txt

 - [ ] List anything else that you added to improve the app!

+Changed skin color of one of the default profile images

 ## Video Demo

 Here's a video / GIF that demos all of the app's implemented features: